Hubert von Herkomer: Career

 In 1884, a full-page caricature of Herkomer by FG (his friend Franz Goedecker) appeared in Vanity Fair, captioned "Painter, Sculptor, Blacksmith &c".
 In the same year, he established an Art School at Bushey which he continued until 1904, attracting many students.
-In 1885 he was appointed Slade Professor of Fine Art at the University of Oxford, a position he held until 1894.
+In 1885 Herkomer succeeded Ruskin and was appointed Slade Professor of Fine Art at the University of Oxford, a position he held until 1894.
 He was the first president of the Oxford Art Society, established in 1891.

 In 1890 Herkomer was elected a Royal Academician, in 1893 an associate of the Royal Watercolour Society, and the next year a full member.